 Preventing Obesity by Design (POD4)

-POD4 will engage partners across NC, including community college faculty, early childhood technical assistance providers, childcare owners and staff, the NC Division of Child Development and Early Education (DCDEE), and the NC Institute of Child Development Professionals (NCICDP), to pursue the following four strategies in an effort to apply evidence based models to enhance outdoor learning environments for young children.
+Partners include community college faculty, early childhood technical assistance providers, childcare center owners and staff, the NC Division of Child Development and Early Education (DCDEE), and the NC Institute of Child Development Professionals (NCICDP).

-The Preventing Obesity by Design (POD) Certificate Program will transfer knowledge about participatory design processes and tools to improve childcare outdoor learning environments with the objective of supporting healthy, active lifestyles, and learning in nature for young children.
+The Preventing Obesity by Design (POD) Certificate Program transfers knowledge about participatory design processes and tools to improve childcare outdoor learning environments with the objective of supporting healthy, active lifestyles, and learning in nature for young children.

-The certificate will be delivered as a hybrid model.
-Distance education through the Center for Continuing Education, McKimmon Center, Office of Professional Development, will offer the certificate as a non-credit education opportunity.
-A face-to-face education session will be conducted in association with the NLI Annual Design Institute, and as pre-conference activities at the NCAEYC and SmartStart Annual conferences.
+The certificate is delivered as a hybrid model.
+Distance education through the Center for Continuing Education, McKimmon Center, Office of Professional Development, offers the certificate as a non-credit education opportunity.
+A face-to-face education session is conducted in association with the NLI Annual Design Institute, and as pre-conference activities at the NCAEYC and SmartStart Annual conferences.

-The OLE Certificate Program will be comprised of units based on the Outdoor Learning Environment Toolkit guide with an emphasis on the implementation of best practice indicators, including:
+The OLE Certificate Program is comprised of units based on the Outdoor Learning Environment Toolkit guide with an emphasis on the implementation of best practice indicators, including:

 - Review of latest environment and behavior research regarding healthy outdoor spaces at childcare.

 Program mission, history, process, and areas of activity.

 Describes 6 (out of 12) best practice and incremental development steps to create high quality outdoor learning environments.

 Describes 6 (out of 12) best practice and incremental development steps to create high quality outdoor learning environments